Mares X-Stream Fins Review – Nothing Like Your Traditional Fins

 Mares says this is due to two years of resources, experiments, testing and four patents all concentrated in one unique product.

 The new Mares Fins get its sleek look and performance from three distinct materials, each with its own mission.

 They also claim the X-stream performance, comfort and lightweight design are the incredible result of sixty passionate years serving the diving industry.

 In the YouTube video, they go over some of the basic features of the fins.
-You can also get a closer look at the fins and some of its unique features.
+You can also get a closer look at the fins and what makes it so unique.

-What Other Diver’s Are Saying about the Mares X-Stream Fins
+What Are Other Divers Saying About the Mares X-Stream Fins?

 The feedback on the internet is quite positive.
 “Very lightweight”, “very little effort used to get so far”, “I really notice the difference of power compared to my split fins”.

 However, some divers feel like the fins flex too much and don’t perform in strong currents.
 But on the other had, some divers report that the fins perform great in currents with their kicking technique.